 You can help with this task.

-If you know of a book that is not listed on this site and should be (full books only, no sample chapters), then please email us and let us know where it is.
+If you know of a book that is not listed on this site and should be (full books only, no sample chapters), then please contact us and let us know where it is.
 And if you are an author that would like your book listed here, by all means, we’d love to hear from you, too.
+Please submit your book for inclusion.

 If you find a dead link listed, please leave a comment on that book’s page and the webmaster will remove it.